datastackacademy/deb-intro/README.md

 ## The Basics
 What you're looking at now is a _repository_, also called a _repo_.
 A repository is a collection of a project's files.
 GitHub is the most popular site for storing and sharing repositories.

-In this `deb-intro` repo, we'll go read the files called `README`, and work through the interactive notebooks in the `chapters` folder.
+In this `deb-intro` repo, we'll go read the files called `README`, which introduce each section, and work through the interactive notebooks in the chapter folders.
 The other files are scaffolding, and you can ignore them.

-In class, we _clone_ the repository for the curriculum (cloning means saving a copy on your personal computer), then run and edit the code in a code editor.
-Here, to save you from having to install all the software, we'll clone the repository and run the notebooks online, with [Google Colab](https://colab.research.google.com/).
+To edit and run the code in a repository, you'll need to _clone_ it.
+Cloning means saving a copy on your personal computer.
+In the bootcamp classes, we run, edit, and debug the cloned code in a code editor.
+Here, to save you from having to install all the software, we'll run the code online, with [Google Colab](https://colab.research.google.com/).

 ## Cloning the Repository

 So, how do we clone a repository from GitHub?
 Follow these steps:
-1. **Open a terminal**
-    The _terminal_ is the command center for your computer.
+1. Open a _terminal_.
+The terminal is the command center for your computer.
 Nearly anything you'd want to do on your computer can be done here.

     Keyboard shortcuts for opening a terminal:
     - Linux: `[Ctrl + Alt + t]`